TrevorPilley/phone-number-parser/README.md

 - 3, 4, 6, 8 and 9 numbers are supported.
 - The `IsDataOnly`, `IsPager` and `IsVirtual` properties are not currently set for Monaco mobile numbers.

+### San Marino

+- 0, 5, 6 and 7 numbers are supported
+- San Marino does not use area codes so "land line" numbers are always non-geographic.
+- The `IsDataOnly`, `IsPager` and `IsVirtual` properties are not currently set for San Marino mobile numbers.
+- San Marino does not use a trunk prefix.

 ### Singapore

 - 3, 6, 8 and 9 numbers are supported